 To effectively map out exciting and magnetic goals it’s important that you first tune into a vision of your future that makes you feel really excited when you think about it, as well as your purpose.
 There is a subtle but very important distinction between your vision and your purpose.
 They’re very closely linked, but you can think of it this way:

-“If your vision is the map, your purpose is your inner compass.”
+“If your vision is the map, your mission (or purpose) is your inner compass.”

 – Jeffrey Davis, Tracking Wonder

 Your vision is the final destination you desire to arrive at.
 You need a map to show you where you are now and where you want to end up (your vision).
 Then you need a compass (your mission) to help you continuously point yourself in the right direction, in order to reach your final destination.
 Your vision summarises the qualities of the life you would like to live, while your purpose defines the details of how you serve others through your work.